-Private Room: Have your own room, subject to availability, for a supplemental cost of $290.
+Private Room: Have your own room, subject to availability, for a supplemental cost of $290 ($380 for 2022 departures).
 When booking, please select the single room package option.

 Travelers should be reasonably fit and feel comfortable walking 3 to 5 miles over the course of each day and remaining on their feet for long periods of time.
 Our last day includes a short scenic hike along the coastline, which will involve walking on a dirt path.
 Throughout the trip, we will be spending time on rocky shores, in small seaside villages, and while in Cambados, aboard a boat.